SimonLucasETHZ/dynamic-ad-as-playground/README.md

 - **English / German interface** switch language from the dropdown on the start screen (the model is authored in German and rendered in English by default).
-- **Interactive DAS–DAD diagram** built with Plotly.
+- **Interactive DAS-DAD diagram** built with Plotly.
 The equilibrium cross (Ȳ, π\*) always stays centred, and the window auto-fits so every period's equilibrium and its π / Y labels stay on screen.
 - **Demand and supply shocks** at the impact period and up to four periods ahead